Lucascapdeville/Data_Gathering_Visualization/README.md

 The competitive scene has existed since the release of the game and has already payout more than 100M dollars in more than 6000 tournaments around the world.

-In 2019 more than 24M dollars distributed in prizes in more than 300 tournaments.
+In 2019 more than 24M dollars were distributed in prizes in more than 300 tournaments.
 ## Liquipedia
 Liquipedia is a wike style site that follows a multitude of games and has been cataloging gaming related content since the 2009.